 At CCAL, our team of experienced Chicago negligence accident lawyers are well-versed in all aspects of personal injury law in both Cook County and DuPage County.
 This includes negligence as the ground for liability.
 If you have been injured because of someone else’s negligence, you may recover compensation for your injuries.
-Contact one of our Chicago personal injury attorneys to find out if you have a case.
+Contact one of our personal injury attorneys in Chicago to find out if you have a case.

 On This Page

 How Is Negligence Determined in Personal Injury Claims?

 Negligence involves a scenario where an entity or an individual owes a duty of care to another individual, breaches that duty, causing injuries to the other person, and the breaching entity or person can be held responsible for their negligent actions.
 For example, a surgeon who leaves a needle in a patient during surgery, causing infection, is liable for medical negligence.
 Also, a distracted driver who is texting while driving or driving under the influence of alcohol or other drugs and causes an accident that injures another motorist may be held liable for negligence.